 In addition, there are smaller beaches along the coastline east and west of the entrance to Santiago de Cuba Bay.
 So don’t worry, you will find a beach!

 What Is Special About Santiago De Cuba Rum?

-The Ron Santiago de Cuba Añejo 8 Years Old is known to have a captivating and intense flavor, as it is aged in oak barrels for perfecting its delicate aromas of tropical fruits.
+The Ron Santiago de Cuba, Añejo 8 Years Old, is known to have a captivating and intense flavor, as it is aged in oak barrels to perfect its delicate aromas of tropical fruits.

 What Is The Santiago De Cuba Weather Like?

 Santiago de Cuba offers a “hot and oppressive” climate, which means that it ranges from hot to super hot and with high humidity (a little less humid in the winter months).

 The temperature almost always ranges from 69°F to 89°F (20-31 Celsius) throughout the year and rarely drops below 65°F or above 91°F (19 and 33 Celcius).